Rumpunzel/rpg-thingy/rules/talents/fight.md

 ### Riposte

-When successfully defending with Fight and Intuition, may also inflict stress equal to the margin of effort in addition to damaging morale.
+When successfully defending with Fight and Intuition, in addition to inflicting morale damaging, you may also inflict stress equal the morale damage dealt.

 ### Uncanny Dodge